Conn New Invention Circus Bore

 The Perfected Wonder model was built between approximately 1906 en 1910.
 The "Wonder" models, which include the Wonder, New York Wonder, Wonderphone, Perfected Wonderphone and the Perfected Wonder have in them patent number 343888, which is a patent for valve design.
 The easiest way to see this is to look at the short tube that connects the 3rd valve to the 2nd valve: in these models, following the patent, this tube is angled up from the 3rd valve to the 2nd valve.
 I am told by H.M.
 Lewis that all the Perfected Wonders he has played had "fairly severe intonation problems."

 In 1911 the Conn factory was destroyed by fire.
-It is reasonable to assume that as a result a redesign of certain models took place; afterall, they had to restart from scratch anyway.
+It is reasonable to assume that as a result a redesign of certain models took place; after all, they had to restart from scratch anyway.
 This is where the new Invention Circus Bore came in: visually extremely similar to the Perfected Wonder, except that the tube between the 3rd and 2nd valve is horizontal.
-Contrary to the Perfected Wonder, the "Circus Bore" model, as the name suggests, was only made in a #2½ (0.485") bore.
-The Circus Bore model was produced from 1911 to about 1920.
+In spite of its name, the "Circus Bore" model was available in small, medium and large bore.
+That should correspond to bore sizes of 1½ (0,458"), 2 (0.468") and 2½ (0.484"), respectively.
+It is my impression that the large bore version was most common.
+The instrument pictured is a small bore version.
+The Circus Bore model was made in both high and low pitch and was produced from 1911 to about 1920.